 - If your baby still appears hungry, consult your healthcare professional about the possibility of introducing a casein-dominant formula

-Solids are not recommended before 17weeks (or 4 months) as the early introduction of solids before this time is associated with an increased risk of developing an allergy.
+Solids are not recommended before 17 weeks as the early introduction of solids before this time is associated with an increased risk of developing an allergy.

 If you’d like any further information call our Careline.